 By Dan Taub

-By now, everyone who follows the fight against terrorism will know that there was an unsuccessful VBIED attack on 30 AUG in Bishkek, Kyrgyzstan, in which a suicide bomber attempted to ram the embassy gates before detonating.
+By now, everyone who follows the fight against terrorism will know that there was an unsuccessful VBIED attack in Bishkek, Kyrgyzstan, in which a suicide bomber attempted to ram the embassy gates before detonating.
 This attack fortunately only managed to kill one person – the bomber – though it wounded several others.
 In the past year, Kyrgyzstan’s authorities have successfully foiled multiple alleged plots and an estimated 500 of its citizens are believed to be in territory controlled by ISIL.
 Whether or not ISIL eventually claims credit for this attack, it will likely have been carried out by ethnically Uighur separatists from Western China – a population that not only has a presence in ISIL’s ranks, but also is actively being trained for attacks on Chinese targets by Dutch jihadi Israfil Yilmaz.

 The ongoing conflict between East Turkestan separatists/Uighur jihadists and the Chinese government has been at a low-broil for decades.
 Strict movement controls, an intense intelligence collection apparatus with an emphasis on big data analysis (I have been at the HQ of the company contracted to provide this analysis to the Chinese government, and it is impressive/terrifying), and a heavy occupying presence in Muslim majority areas of China will largely continue to prevent successful mass casualty attacks against prestige targets.
 However, small-scale incidents, such as knifings and rudimentary IED attacks, continue to affect cities in Western China from time to time – probably more than is possible to independently verify, given the inability of Western journalists to report in these areas.